mmaeusezahl/oscigrabber/README.md

-# oscigrabber - A simple GUI for oscilloscope data transfer
+# oscigrabber - a simple GUI for oscilloscope data transfer

 This is a simple, single Python file script that launches a GUI, which can transfer data from an oscilloscope to the PC and save it a CSV file adding an optional comment.

-It's current scope includes the usage in a physics labcourse.
+Its current scope includes the usage in a physics labcourse.

 ## Features